-We at AIAC are rarely known for gushing reviews.
-So when we heard about “The Reincarnation of Rockland Palace” as “a night of dance, style and a re-occupation of queer history, at the grounds of an old event hall in Harlem” AND a documentary film project being made in collaboration with a Swedish born visual artist, our first question was… did their Kickerstarter campaign fail because the project is crap, or did it fail because of stronger social resistance to the Black and Latino youth-led LGBTQ “Kiki” ballroom scene?
+At first sight, “The Reincarnation of Rockland Palace” looks impressive.
+It is billed as “a night of dance, style and a re-occupation of queer history, at the grounds of an old event hall in Harlem.”
+It also accompanied by a documentary film project being made in collaboration with a Swedish-born visual artist, Marcus Ohlsson.
+So why hasn’t its Kickstarter campaign not blow up?
+Is it because the project is crap, or did it fail because it was competing with the Black and Latino youth-led LGBTQ “Kiki” ballroom scene?

 What is making this reincarnation project so compelling?
 To start with, there is the direction of the insider/outsider collaboration.
 Twiggy Pucci Garçon is a powerhouse NYC-based house/ballroom runway performer, community health specialist and organizer at Faces NY, Inc. and the founder of the Kiki scene’s largest international house, the Opulent Haus of PUCCI.
 He says he pitched the collaboration to visual artist Sara Jordenö because she understood the importance of the Kiki scene — for the artistic development of its members and as a “pro-social movement” that supports younger members’ efforts to access health care, define community values, and develop strong leaders.
 (Antonio Rivera, Jai Evans, and Chi Chi Mizrahi at Faces NY, Inc. have been crucial for the development of this relationship.)